ysun62/Shopping-Website/README.md

 CMPS 183 Spring 2019

-A full-stack online shopping website built with Web2py and Vue.js, which allows the user to:
+A full-stack online shopping website implemented with Web2py and Vue.js, which allows the user to:

     (1) create products
     (2) leave reviews and ratings